[Introduction] Metasploit Framework [For Penetration Testing]

 Fetch and execute vulnerable code from outside

-, so it can be used to test it immediately.
+Therefore, it can be used to conduct tests immediately.

-This time, we will pull the code from the following site provided by Offensive Security, which is famous for Kali-Linux.
+This time, we'll be getting the code from the following site provided by Offensive Security, famous for Kali-Linux:

 https://www.exploit-db.com/

-Click the download button on the target page to obtain the PoC code.
+Click the download button on the target page to get the PoC code.

-Copy the code downloaded from here to your local computer and place it under the modules/exploit directory of Metasploit.
+Copy the code downloaded from there to your local machine into the modules/exploit directory of Metasploit.

 In my environment, the path was as follows: